Shalom2212/hodlinfo-clone-frontend/README.md

-# backend is in GitHub link# hodlinfo-clone-frontend
+# Backend server for this frontend is in [https://github.com/Shalom2212/hodlinfo-clone-backend] (https://github.com/Shalom2212/hodlinfo-clone-backend)
-# hodlinfo-clone-frontend